-Glazed in pink icing and crowned with sparkling cranberries, this Cinnamon Swirl Bundt Cake is super festive and ready to celebrate the holidays.
+Glazed in pink icing and crowned with sparkling cranberries, this Cinnamon Bundt Cake is super festive and ready to celebrate the holidays.
 Adding brown sugar and cinnamon to a portion of the batter creates the two-toned, marbled effect inside.

 And the pink icing?
 It gets its color from the cranberries!

 The waves of cinnamon and brown sugar-spiked batter add extra flavor and spice.
-To create the perfect marble effect, the batter is divided into the two different flavors then layered and swirled into the pan before baking.
+To create perfect swirls, divide the batter into the two different flavors then layer and swirl them into the pan before baking.

 How to Make a Marble Cake